-THE MAIN INDEX 7.
-Family Names appear together on the Main Index, the Sub-Index being a guide to the page on which such Family Names will be found.

-- 8. If there are three or more columns on the page of the Main Index for given names, write the given name or names in the column in which the initial letter of first given name appears at head of column.
+- 7. Family Names appear together on the Main Index, the Sub-Index being a guide to the page on which such Family Names will be found. - 8.
+If there are three or more columns on the page of the Main Index for given names, write the given name or names in the column in which the initial letter of first given name appears at head of column.
 By careful writing two given names can occupy the same line, one above the other, so that six given names, if two properly fall to each column can be entered on one line.
 When more than two fall to a column make a complete new line for each two thus remaining. - 9.
 In paging the Main Index, each sub-division or unit indicated by the extension tab begins with page 1.
 On the back of that sheet is page 2, followed by pages 3, 4, 5, 6, etc. When more sheets are needed add them continuing the paging in regular order. - 10.
 Add a sheet immediately following a group requiring additional space, giving it the same page as the page continued.
-Preferably with red ink letter number these pages thus: 2a, 2b, 2c, 2d; 4a, 4b, 4c, etc. - 11.
+Preferably with red ink letter number these pages thus: 2a, 2b, 2c, 2d; 4a, 4b.
+4c. etc. - 11.
 Don't try to arrange Family Name Groups in any particular order on the Main Index, except to have "A" names separated from the "B's" and so on.
 Austin can go on pg.
 1, Armstrong p.
 3, Abbott p.
 5, Allen p.
-7, or on any right hand oddly nun bered page.
+7, or on any right hand oddly numbered page.
 If any order is attempted it should be to put the largest groups in front, but this is only a matter of convenience.
-After several years, when time has demonstrated that a name is not likely to fill both pages of a sheet, the left hand or evenly numbered pages may be used for a Name Group.
-After a still longer period and a name has only one or two entries on a page a new name may be given on the lower half of the same page.
+After several years, when time has of convenience.
+After several years, when time has demonstrated the a name is not likely to fill both pages of a several pages may be need for a Name Group.
+After a still longer period and a name has only one or two entries on a name and a name has only one or two entries on a name and the name has only one or two entries on a name and the name has only one or two entries on a name has only one or two entries on a name has only one or two entries on a name has only one or two entries on a name has only one or two entries on a name has only one or two entries on a name has only one or two entries on a name has only one or two entries on a name has only one or two entries.